-The chassis features redundant power supplies.
-The system will continue to operate if one module fails.
+The system features redundant power supplies and will continue to operate if one module fails.
 It should be replaced as soon as convenient.
-The power supply modules are hot-swappable, meaning they can be changed without powering down the system.
+They can be changed without powering down the system.
 New units can be ordered directly from Supermicro or authorized distributors.